quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #http-parametersset-def title="HTTPParametersSet definition"}

-Note: enabling server push is not explicitly done in HTTP/3 by use of a setting or
-parameter.
-Instead, it is communicated by use of the MAX_PUSH_ID frame, which
-should be logged using the frame_created and frame_parsed events below.

-Additionally, this event can contain any number of unspecified fields.
+This event can contain any number of unspecified fields.
 This is to
-reflect setting of for example unknown (greased) settings or parameters of
+allow representation of unknown settings like grease settings or parameters of
-(proprietary) extensions.
+non-standard extensions.

 ## parameters_restored {#http-parametersrestored}
 Importance: Base